raspberrypi/documentation/raspbian/applications/camera.md

 There are four applications provided: `raspistill`, `raspivid`, `raspiyuv` and `raspividyuv`. `raspistill` and `raspiyuv` are very similar and are intended for capturing images; `raspivid` and `raspvidyuv` are for capturing video.

 All the applications are driven from the command line, and written to take advantage of the MMAL API which runs over OpenMAX.
 The MMAL API provides an easier to use system than that presented by OpenMAX.
-Note that MMAL is a Broadcom-specific API used only on Videocore 4 systems.
+Note that MMAL is a Broadcom-specific API used only on VideoCore 4 systems.

 The applications use up to four OpenMAX (MMAL) components: camera, preview, encoder, and null_sink.
 All applications use the camera component; `raspistill` uses the Image Encode component; `raspivid` uses the Video Encode component; and `raspiyuv` and `raspividyuv` don't use an encoder, and sends their YUV or RGB output directly from the camera component to file.